Highly efficient schemes for time fractional Allen-Cahn equation using extended SAV approach: Introduction

 In this paper, we are interested in models deriving from gradient flows having modified dissipation mechanism.
 That is, we consider the gradient flows of the form \be ^{C}_{0}{}\!\!D^{\alpha}_{t}\phi=-\mbox{grad}_{H} E(\phi), \ee where $0<\alpha<1$, and $^{C}_{0}{}\!\!D^{\alpha}_{t}$ is the Caputo fractional derivative defined as follows: \beq ^{C}_{0}{}\!\!D^{\alpha}_{t}\phi(t):=\frac{1}{\Gamma(1-\alpha)}\int_{0}^{t}(t-s)^{-\alpha}\phi'(s)ds. \eeq It is seen from the definition that the fractional derivative is some kind of weighted average of the traditional derivative in the history.
 This means that the change rate, i.e., the derivative, at the current time is affected by the historical rates.
 This property is often used to describe the memory effect which can be present in some materials such as viscoelastic materials or polymers.
 Intuitively, the gradient flows model (\ref{prob0}) is useful for describing the systems in which dissipation of the associated free energy has memory effect in some circumstances.

-Mathematically, such fractional-type gradient flows have been studied in the last few years and have quickly attracted more and more attentions \cite{CZCWZ18,ZLWW14,DJLQ18,AM17,AIM17,ASS16,CZW18,LCWZ18,SXK16,LWY17}.
+Mathematically, such fractional-type gradient flows have been studied in the last few years and have quickly attracted more and more attentions \cite{CZCWZ18,ZLWW14,DJLQ18,AM17,AIM17,ASS16,CZW18,LCWZ18,SXK16,LWY17,JLGZ19}.
 Wang et al. \cite{CZW18,LCWZ18} numerically studied the time fractional phase field models, including the Cahn-Hilliard equations with different variable mobilities and molecular beam epitaxy models.
 Their numerical tests indicated that the effective free energy and roughness of the time fractional phase field models obey a universal power law scaling dynamics during coarsening.
-Recently, Tang et al. \cite{TYZ18} proved for the first time that the time-fractional phase field models indeed admit a modified energy dissipation law of an integral type.
+Tang et al. \cite{TYZ18} proved that the time-fractional phase field models indeed admit a modified energy dissipation law of an integral type.
 Moreover, they applied the L1 approach to discretize the time fractional derivative on the uniform mesh, leading to a scheme of first order accuracy.
-More recently, Du et al. \cite{DYZ19} developed several unconditionally solvable and stable time stepping schemes for the time fractional Allen-Cahn equation, i.e., convex splitting scheme, weighted convex splitting scheme, and linear weighted stabilized scheme.
-They proved that the convergence rates of the proposed time-stepping schemes are $O(\tau^{\alpha})$ for typical solutions of the underlying equation.
+Recently, Du et al. \cite{DYZ19} developed several time stepping schemes, i.e., convex splitting scheme, weighted convex splitting scheme, and linear weighted stabilized scheme, for the time fractional Allen-Cahn equation.
+They proved that the convergence rates of the proposed time-stepping schemes are $O(\tau^{\alpha})$ for typical solutions of the underlying equation. {Very recently, Liao et al. \cite{LTZ19} developed a second-order nonuniform time-stepping scheme for the time-fractional Allen-Cahn equation.
+They showed that the proposed scheme preserves the discrete maximum principle and presented a sharp maximum-norm error estimate which reflects the temporal regularity.}